 The prone position has come into focus recently.
-However, many may not under what the prone position is used for.
-This article will focus on explaining prone positioning and the reasons why prone ventilation is effective to improve oxygenation.
+However, a common question you might have is: what is the prone position used for?
+This article will focus on explaining prone positioning and the reasons why prone ventilation is effective in improving oxygenation.

 - What is Prone Position?

 - What Happens to the Lungs in Prone Position

 - So… What is the Prone Position Used For?

 To put it briefly, prone position is lying face down.

 According to Hackensack Meridian Health, “Proning is the process of turning a patient with precise, safe motions from their back onto their abdomen (stomach) so the individual is lying face down.”